Aerozol/metabrainz-userscripts/README.md

 # metabrainz-userscripts
-MusicBrainz userscripts written by chatGPT
+MusicBrainz userscripts written by chatGPT, barely checked by me.